 My focus is on producing playful and engaging artwork through new media art, using a collage based process that combines mixed media including: archival and found materials; own photography and film; live action; sound and mark-making.
 I first discovered a love for digital collage, creating compositions rich in costumed figures, artefacts and architectural pieces.
 These skills have enabled me to explore other digital technologies and techniques such as green screen filmmaking, collage animation and of late augmented reality.

 I collaborate with museum and heritage organisations on creating engaging experiences, through art exhibitions, artist residencies, community projects and commissions for film, illustration and design.
 My clients include National Trust, Wellcome Collection, Wells Maltings Trust, Ipswich Museums, University College of London, Norwich University of the Arts and North Lincolnshire Museum.
-Currently, I am interested in transforming the audience's experience and exploring new art forms including immersive art, interactive art, installation art and performance art and am excited to apply these skills to future projects.
+Currently, I am interested in creating a deeper audience experience and exploring new art forms including immersive art, interactive art, installation art and performance art, which I am excited to apply to future projects.

 My practice is ideas based and concepts are foremost to the development of my artwork, generated from deep research on themes and philosophies.
 My ideas are sparked from site visits, ideologies and/or reading around an era.
 My influences vary from Surrealism, Dadaism, Pre-Raphaelites, Eastern European filmmakers to more contemporary artists such as Shana Moulton, Cindy Sherman and Rachel Maclean.

 My personal projects have showcased at The Courtauld Institute of Art, Montreal International Film Festival, The Guildhall Art Gallery, Old Truman Brewery and The Sphinx Fine Art Gallery.
 My current solo exhibition That's Not My Name is showing at Normanby Hall as part of an artist residency, with large scale collages, AR experiences and selection of films.